Dating app Bumble prices $2.15B IPO at $43 per share

-San Francisco, Feb 11 (IANS) Dating app Bumble, backed by actor Priyanka Chopra Jonas, was expected to raise $2.15 billion in its IPO, at $43 per share, on Thursday.
+San Francisco: Dating app Bumble, backed by actor Priyanka Chopra Jonas, was expected to raise $2.15 billion in its IPO, at $43 per share, on Thursday.

 Bumble has announced the pricing of its IPO of 50 million Class A shares at a revised price to the public of $43 per share.